In this explainer, we will learn how to describe the structure and function of different tissues found in animals.

 Let’s have a look at the three types of muscle tissues in more detail.

 Skeletal muscles are attached to the bones and are responsible for all voluntary motion.
 They move our bodies, allow us to make facial expressions, and even control the movement of our tongues.
 Smooth muscles are associated with our internal organs.
 These muscles are considered involuntary muscle tissues because they do not require conscious control to move.
 Smooth muscles are what allows our stomach to churn, what pushes food through our digestive tracts, and what opens and closes ducts throughout our bodies.
 They also change the diameters of our blood vessels to maintain constant blood pressure.
 Cardiac muscle tissues are found only in the heart.
 These are also involuntary muscle tissues, since we do not control them consciously.
-Cardiac muscle tissues are designed to pump rhythmically and continuously, without tiring, for our entire lifespan.
+Cardiac muscle tissues are designed to pump rhythmically and continuously, without tiring, for our entire lifespan to pump our blood.

 All muscular tissues have certain traits in common, which allow them to carry out their function of causing movement.
 Muscular tissues are primarily composed of muscle cells.
 Muscle cells are cells that are adapted to generate force, which causes contraction and movement.
 These cells are filled with special contractile proteins.
 These proteins can slide forward and backward along each other, as shown in Figure 8.
 They can slide closer together to shorten the muscle cell, or contract.
 When they slide back to their original positions, the muscle cell becomes longer, or relaxed.